-- Students should wear opaque clothing to cover certain body parts such as the chest, back, torso above the navel, genitals, and buttocks. - Any attire and accessories should not display or promote any of the following: - o drugs, alcohol, tobacco, or paraphernalia; - vulgarity or inappropriate language; - o sexual references or explicit images or language; - o references to violence; - images, symbols, or language that is considered derogatory to any group of people; or - $\circ \quad \text{gang related images, symbols, or language.} \\$ - Staff have the ability to prohibit headwear and/or any clothing or accessory that obstructs a student's vision, is a safety concern, interferes with school work, or that is disruptive to a student's learning. - Hoods are not allowed to be worn during the school day within the building.
+- Students should wear opaque clothing to cover certain body parts such as the chest and torso (to roughly 3 inches above the navel), back, genitals, and buttocks. - Any attire and accessories should not display or promote any of the following: - o drugs, alcohol, tobacco, or paraphernalia; - vulgarity or inappropriate language; - o sexual references or explicit images or language; - o references to violence; - images, symbols, or language that is considered derogatory to any group of people; or - o gang related images, symbols, or language. - Staff have the ability to prohibit headwear and/or any clothing or accessory that obstructs a student's vision, is a safety concern, interferes with school work, or that is disruptive to a student's learning in the classroom.

+- Hoods are not allowed to be worn during the school day within the building.
 The wearing of hoods or other garments that fully conceal one's head presents challenges with the identification of individuals, and thus safety and security concerns. - Students may be required to follow specific dress codes for participation in some classes or class activities.
-For example, specific footwear clothing may be required for Physical Education classes, footwear and (please refer to class syllabi/descriptions for specific requirements). - \Exceptions to the above dress code will be made for students for religious, medical, or other reasons deemed acceptable by the GHS administration.
+For example, specific footwear/clothing may be required for Physical Education classes, footwear and safety gear for labs and Tech Ed, etc. (please refer to class syllabi/descriptions for specific requirements). - Exceptions to the above dress code will be made for students for religious, medical, or other reasons deemed acceptable by the GHS administration.
 Also, exceptions will be made during school-wide spirit days when approved by the administration.